cerner/terra-core/packages/terra-responsive-element/docs/README.md

 ## Additional Notes

-The ResponsiveElement observes the total width.
-Meaning padding, borders except the margins set on the parent are included in the calculation.
-Modifying box-sizing will impact how these properties are used in an elements width calculation.
-For more details see: https://css-tricks.com/almanac/properties/b/box-sizing/
+The Responsive Element observes the total width of the bound container.
+Padding and borders are included in the calculation to determine the available width.
+Margins are not included.
+For breakpoint accuracy it is not recommended to set padding on the parent container when responsiveTo is set to parent.
+For more details on how box-sizing affects the dom box model see: <https://css-tricks.com/almanac/properties/b/box-sizing/>

 For consistency, breakpoint ranges are inherited from [terra-breakpoints](https://engineering.cerner.com/terra-ui/#/components/terra-breakpoints/breakpoints/about).

-The Responsive Element observes the available width.
-Meaning padding, borders, and margins set on the parent are not included in the calculation.
-Modifying box-sizing will impact how these properties are used in an elements width calculation.
-For more details see: <https://css-tricks.com/almanac/properties/b/box-sizing/>

 For the uncontrolled version of this component it is not necessary to set each breakpoint.
 If a breakpoint is not set the component will look at each successive smaller breakpoint until one is found.